nkaaf/ufal-whisper_streaming/README.md

 ### Receiver

-"Receiver" are mechanisms to input data into the ASR model.
+"Receiver" are mechanisms to input data into the ASR system.
 Out-of-the-box support for:

 * ALSA (Advanced Linux Sound Architecture)
 * File - Audio file

 ### Sender

-"Sender" are mechanisms to output data out of the ASR mode.
+"Sender" are mechanisms to output data out of the ASR system.
 Out-of-the-box support for:

 * Print - Simple console output via "print"
 * WebSocket (Client) - Output via network protocol